hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

 ## Iterable interface:
-- Iterable is an interface that allows collection elements to be accessed individually.
+- Iterable is an interface which allows collection objects to be traversed easily and accessed individually.
 Using Iterable, elements of collections like arrays, sets, queues, maps, etc. can be transversed easily.
 - Collection interface extends the Iterable interface.
 - Iterable interface is located in java.lang.Iterable